MisterKaiou/fsharp-constellation/README.md

 ````

 #### PartitionKey
 For almost all operations the PartitionKey is needed.
-Fields marked with this attribute can only be of type **string, bool, double or float**
+Fields marked with this attribute can only be of type **string, bool, double or float**:

 ````f#
 open Constellation.Attributes